Warrick Sony: Film, art, theatre and academia

 As a sound designer Sony worked on the feature film The Mangler, directed by Tobe Hooper.
 He co-composed (with Murray Anderson) the score for Canadian Broadcasting documentary Madiba: The Life and Times of Nelson Mandela (1996), for which he was awarded the Gemini Award for best music.
 He composed music for Gerrie & Louise (1997), sound design for Izulu lami (2008) and sound for Zimbabwe (directed by Darryl Roodt, 2008) In 2010 he wrote music for Jozi, a comedy directed by Craig Fremont produced by Thom Pictures and Anant Singh.

 He worked with Rodney Place on the Couch Dancing exhibition.
 He did music for Ochre and Water: Himba chronicles from the land of Kaoko for Doxa Productions.
 He worked with Murray Anderson to make music for the Museum of Rock Art and in March 2007, with Pops Mohamed and Dizu Plaatjie's band Ubuyambo performed at Turbulence, the South African art exhibition in Red Bull's Hangar 7 event in Salzburg.

 He has been involved in multimedia theatre productions such as William Kentridge's Ubu and the Truth Commission (with Brendan Jury) and Faustus in Africa, and Handspring Puppet's Tall Horse.

 Television credits include Apartheid's Last Stand (1999) and Parklife: Africa (2001).

 He worked on commercials, film scores and music for theatre.
 He was based at Milestone Studios, Cape Town, and his advertising work included commissions from Nissan, Daewoo, Land Rover, and BMW.

 Sony exhibited two video works at the 56th Venice Biennale at the South African Pavilion.
 He left Milestone to concentrate on his master's degree which he completed with distinction, at Michaelis School of Fine Art at the University of Cape Town in 2019.
 His final examination work was shown at a solo show at the Michaelis Gallery in November 2018.

 In 2020 he received a Mellon Foundation Turning the Tide scholarship and enrolled to do his PhD through UWC (the University of the Western Cape).

 In September 2022 he attended the Bauhaus University/Goethe Institute offered 3-month Radio Art Residency residency in Weimar, Germany, producing a body of work which was exhibited at the Eigenheim Gallery under the title, Mutant Farmyard Activities (3-15 December).
 He also completed a 55-minute radio art piece titled "Vuvuzela's and Sun Damage" for Deutschlandfunk Kultur, another of the Radio Art Residency sponsors.

 In August 2024 he was awarded a Phd at the University of the Western Cape.
 It is titled "Signal To Noise - sonic reflections on the South African transition period (1984-1998)".

+In 2025 Swinney was accepted for the ArtSci4Innovation Postdoctoral Fellow, at Wits University - Wits Innovation Centre Artist-in-residence Fellow doing sound lectures at the School of Architecture and Planning (SOAP) in the Faculty of Engineering and the Built Environment at Wits University.